 Thanks for visiting our live BatHouse cam.
 We hope you enjoy watching the batcam as much as we do.
-Please -- Sign our Guest Book below and let us know what you think.
-If you want more info visit our website www.flybynightinc.org or Visit
+Please -- let us know what you think.

 About Our Bats - What You Are Watching

-The touch & goes you see are normal at active roosts.
+The touch & go activity you see is normal at active roosts.

-Pups are born between the last week of May thru mid June.
+Pups are born between the last week of May thru late June.
 This year -- first pups born 07 June 2010.
 Juveniles of this species begin flying at ~8 weeks of age.

 Screech owls, barred owls & rat snakes are common in the area, If you observe these or any unusual event - please let us know and send your observations to firstname.lastname@example.org - be sure to include the date, time, etc. If you can send an image it will help & be most appreciated (alt print screen, then paste & save with paint)

 Fly By Night's Live BatCam Activity Log

 07 June 2008: begin live stream - thank you Camstreams

 17 July 2008: The rains have returned & the oldest juvies are starting to fly, The activity level should remain high thru the end of August as the juveniles take short test flights.